(Laser-Assisted In Situ Keratomileusis)

 You will wear a shield to protect your eye from injury or pressure, even while sleeping.
 When you return home, do the following to help ensure a smooth recovery:

 Vision may be hazy or cloudy; you may see starbursts or halos around lights.
 Vision changes and redness should gradually improve over several days.
 However, it may take up to six months for your vision to completely stabilize.
 Your doctor will schedule follow-up visits.

 Additional surgery may be necessary to further correct or enhance vision.
 If more surgery is needed, wait until your eyesight has stabilized.
-It is usually considered to be stable when you have consistent measurements on at least two consecutive exams several months apart.
+It is usually considered stable when you have consistent measurements on at least two consecutive exams several months apart.

 Call Your Doctor TOP

 Contact your doctor if any of the following occurs: